catamphetamine/javascript-time-ago/README.md

 // "2h"
 ```

 The built-in Twitter style uses `Intl` internally for formatting `day/month/year` labels.
 This is not an issue for modern web browsers but requies `Intl` polyfill for a couple of older browsers and for Node.js (if you're running this code on server side).
 See the [`Intl`](https://github.com/catamphetamine/javascript-time-ago#intl) section of this document for `Intl` polyfill instructions.
+When `Intl` is not available Twitter style falls back to the default one.

 ## Fuzzy style